 The Company recognizes rent expense for operating leases on a straight-line basis over the term of the lease, beginning on the date the Company takes possession of the property.
 Rent expense includes the base amounts stated in the lease agreement as well as the effect of reduced or free rent and rent escalations.
 At lease inception, the Company determines the lease term by assuming the exercise of those renewal options that are reasonably assured because of the significant economic penalty that exists for not exercising those options.
-The exercise of renewal options is at the Company's sole discretion.
-The expected lease term is one of the factors used to determine whether a lease is classified as operating or capital and is used to calculate the straight-line rent expense.
+The expected lease term is one of the factors used to determine whether a lease is classified as an operating or capital lease and is used to calculate the straight-line rent expense.
 The difference between the cash paid to the landlord and the amount recognized as rent expense on a straight-line basis is included in deferred rent and classified within long-term liabilities.
 Lease incentives made by landlords to or on behalf of the Company for leasehold improvements are recorded as deferred rent and classified as long-term liabilities.